JoB5nd11/Tool4Boxology/README.md

 ---
-## 📖 Related Course Paper & Authors
+## 📖 Related Source Paper & Authors

-Tool4Boxology is based on the research and methodology described in the course paper:
+Tool4Boxology is based on the research and methodology described in the source paper (submitted):

 **Tool4Boxology:
 A Semantic Toolbox for Constructing and Analyzing Neuro-Symbolic Architectures**